What are houses & house points?

 At Christmas and Easter the house points will then be counted up and the winning and runner up houses will be awarded the house cups.

 The number of house points individual children earn will also be rewarded with certificates during our whole school achievement assembly.

-The main aim for the children is to reach Bronze by the end of this academic year.
+Ideally, children will aim to reach Bronze by the end of the Autumn term